dawidbros1/php-start/README.md

   try {
       $action = $this->action() .
 'Action';
       if (!method_exists($this, $action)) {
-          Session::set("error", 'The action you wanted to access does not exist');
+          Session::error('The action you wanted to access does not exist');
           $this->redirect("./");
       }